Qualis/www-qual-is/_posts/science-and-religion.md

 This objection misses the point.
 Religion also "works"; it builds communities, provides meaning, offers ethical guidance, and delivers psychological comfort in the face of mortality and uncertainty.
 While science stands out for its reproducibility and broad applicability, the real issue is not which one works better, but what we mean by something 'working' in relation to truth.

+Science's superior technological predictions—its ability to reliably build rockets, cure diseases, and engineer materials—don't refute instrumentalism.
+Rather, they demonstrate which orientations prove most effective for manipulation and control of physical systems.
+This predictive asymmetry shows that some frameworks are objectively superior for specific goals, not that science reveals reality-in-itself.
+The moon landing succeeded using Newtonian mechanics not because Newton discovered ultimate truth, but because his framework provides an extraordinarily useful orientation for certain domains of intervention.

 Science excels at prediction and control; religion excels at meaning and community.
 Neither provides access to reality "as it is".

 ## The Social Architecture of Belief